Media · UX Research

 Expansion panel

-Tapping a programme tile reveals minimal information with a short description and quick-action buttons: play, start over, record, set reminder.
-Users can expand further for the full description in a modal — keeping the initial view uncluttered.
+Tapping a tile shows a short description and quick actions: play, start over, record, set reminder.
+Full details expand in a modal.
+Guide stays uncluttered.

-In landscape orientation, limited screen real estate meant the expansion panel was replaced with a modal preview — maintaining access to programme details without sacrificing the guide layout.
+In landscape, the expansion panel was replaced with a modal preview.
+Programme details stay accessible without losing the guide layout.

-Swipe navigation reduced the interaction cost of browsing the timeline.
-The progress line and "Now" button eliminated the most common points of disorientation.
-The expansion panel preserved detail without cluttering the guide.
-The result was a significantly improved usability score and measurably higher user satisfaction across all tested devices.
+Swipe navigation replaced arrows.
+The progress line and "Now" button fixed disorientation.
+The expansion panel kept details accessible without cluttering the guide.
+Usability scores and user satisfaction improved across the board.

 Customisable preferences